 We derive a significant portion of our total revenues from sales of licenses of our software applications.
 We do not customize our software for a specific end-user customer.
 We sell our software applications to end-user customers both directly through our sales force and indirectly through our global network of value-added reseller partners, systems integrators, corporate resellers and original equipment manufacturers.
-Our software revenue was 48% of our total revenues for fiscal 2011, 50% for fiscal 2010 and 52% for fiscal 2009.
+Our software revenue was 50% of our total revenues for fiscal 2012, 48% for fiscal 2011 and 50% for fiscal 2010.

-In recent fiscal years, we have generated approximately two-thirds of our software revenue from our existing customer base and approximately one-third of our software revenue from new customers.
+In recent fiscal years, we have generated approximately two-thirds of our software revenue from our existing customer base and approximately onethird of our software revenue from new customers.
 In addition, our total software revenue in any particular period is, to a certain extent, dependent upon our ability to generate revenues from large customer software deals, which we refer to as enterprise software transactions.
-We expect the number of enterprise software transactions (transactions greater than \$0.1 million) and resulting software revenue to increase throughout fiscal 2012, although the size and timing of any particular software transaction is more difficult to forecast.
-Such software transactions represented approximately 48% of our total software revenue in fiscal 2011, approximately 47% of our software revenue in fiscal 2010 and approximately 40% of our software revenue in fiscal 2009.
+We expect the number of enterprise software transactions (transactions greater than \$0.1 million) and resulting software revenue to increase throughout fiscal 2013, although the size and timing of any particular software transaction is more difficult to forecast.
+Such software transactions represented approximately 52% of our software revenue in fiscal 2012, approximately 48% of our software revenue in fiscal 2011 and approximately 47% of our software revenue in fiscal 2010.

-Software revenue generated through indirect distribution channels was approximately 84% of total software revenue in fiscal 2011, 85% in fiscal 2010 and 81% in fiscal 2009.
-Software revenue generated through direct distribution channels was approximately 16% of total software revenue in fiscal 2011, 15% in fiscal 2010 and 19% in fiscal 2009.
-The dollar value of software revenue generated through indirect distribution channels increased approximately \$12.2 million in fiscal 2011 compared to fiscal 2010.
-The dollar value of software revenue generated through direct distribution channels increased \$3.1 million in fiscal 2011 compared to fiscal 2010.
-The increase in the dollar value of software revenue growth generated through our indirect distribution channels compared to our direct sales force in fiscal 2011 is primarily the result of an increase in software revenue from our international operations, which is almost exclusively transacted through indirect distribution.
-Deals initiated by our direct sales force are sometimes transacted through indirect channels based on end-user customer requirements, which are not always in our control and can cause this overall percentage split to vary from year to year.
-As such, there may be fluctuations in the dollars and percentage of software revenue generated through our direct distribution channels from time to time.
-We believe that the growth of our software revenue, derived from both our indirect channel partners and direct sales force, are key attributes to our long-term growth strategy.
+Software revenue generated through indirect distribution channels was 84% of total software revenue in fiscal 2012, 84% in fiscal 2011 and 85% in fiscal 2010.
+Software revenue generated through direct distribution channels was 16% of total software revenue in fiscal 2012, 16% in fiscal 2011 and 15% in fiscal 2010.
+The dollar value of software revenue generated through indirect distribution channels increased approximately \$44.0 million, or 35%, in fiscal 2012 compared to fiscal 2011.
+The dollar value of software revenue generated through direct distribution increased \$8.0 million, or 34%, in fiscal 2012 compared to fiscal 2011.
+The increase in the dollar value of software revenue growth generated through our indirect distribution channels compared to our direct sales force in fiscal 2012 is primarily the result of an increase in software revenue from our international operations, which is almost exclusively transacted through indirect distribution.
+Deals initiated by our direct sales force are sometimes transacted through indirect channels based on end-user customer requirements, which are not always in our control and can cause this overall percentage split to vary from fiscal year to fiscal year.
+As such, there may be fluctuations in the dollars and percentage of software revenue generated through our direct sales force, are key attributes to our long-term growth strategy.
 We will continue to invest in both our channel relationships and direct sales force in the future, but we continue to expect more revenue to be generated through indirect distribution channels over the long term.
 The failure of our indirect distribution channels or our direct sales force to effectively sell our software applications could have a material adverse effect on our revenues and results of operations.

 We have a worldwide reseller and an original equipment agreement with Dell.
 Our reseller agreement with Dell provides them the right to market, resell and distribute certain of our products to their customers.
 Our original equipment manufacturer agreement with Dell is discussed more fully below.
-Sales through our agreements with Dell accounted for 23% of our total revenues for fiscal 2011, 24% of our total revenues for fiscal 2010 and 23% of our total revenues in fiscal 2009.
+Sales through our agreements with Dell accounted for 22% of our total revenues for fiscal 2012, 23% of our total revenues for fiscal 2011 and 24% of our total revenues in fiscal 2010.